Skip to content

 Terminal window

-This demo setup creates two gateways to expose the cas and scheduler deployments via your local docker network:
+The demo setup creates gateways to expose the cas and scheduler deployments via your local docker network.
+You can pass the Gateway addresses to Bazel invocations to make builds run against the cluster:

 Terminal window